 Start Your Christmas Village with this German Half-Timbered Paper House

-This particular Christmas paper house is inspired by a beautiful old architectural style in Germany – the Half-Timbered Houses.
+This paper Christmas Village house is inspired by a beautiful old architectural style in Germany – the Half-Timbered Houses.
 The German term to describe this construction style is "Fachwerk".
 While this construction method is found throughout the world including Tudor houses in England, but Germany is famous for its preservation of this particular architectural style.
 In fact, there is a 3000 km tourist route called the German Timber-Frame Road which has numerous cities and towns with examples of these buildings.
 I look forward to visiting this area some day.

 And why am I making a Christmas Village house at this time of year?
 I've been working with an exceptional student in the Pediatric Emergency Department who recently had a birthday.
 She was very complimentary about my little houses so I told her I would make her one.
 I asked if she would like a Christmas house or a Halloween House and she immediately answered, "A Christmas House."
 Her husband is working in Germany at this time so she asked for a German house.
 She liked my previous Tudor house which looks similar, so that's how a Christmas house inserted itself in the Halloween house season.

 Here are links to Information related to this tutorial: